TONiC™ incremental encoder system with RESM rotary (angle) ring

 - Ideal for applications that require high speed movement combined with finer precision motion.

 - Provides simultaneous digital quadrature and 1 Vpp signals.

 - Designed for applications requiring one or more operations to be synchronised with a motion axis.

-- Renishaw's DSi combines the incremental signals from two TONiC readheads on a RESM ring to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity to give total l installed accuracy of typically ±2.0 arc second.
+- Renishaw's DSi combines the incremental signals from two TONiC readheads on a RESM ring (REST ring for partial rotation applications) to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity to give total l installed accuracy of typically ±2.0 arc second.